Building a culture of safety and excellence

 CALHN is making our network a safer, more reliable and kinder workplace for our consumers and clinical workforce, enhancing our ability to deliver world-class care.

-Vanderbilt University’s professional accountability programme is an evidence-based, organisation-wide proactive approach to achieve the highest levels of safety and reliability.
+Our Professional Accountability Program is based on Vanderbilt University’s Promoting Professionalism Model and is an evidence-based, organisation-wide proactive approach to achieve the highest levels of safety and reliability.

 At the core of this world-leading model is the ability to identify and respectfully share feedback with peers or co-workers of unprofessional behaviours that do not align with the values of the organisation, allowing self-reflection and personal alignment with CALHN’s culture of safety and excellence.